mongodb/docs/source/includes/update_server.rst

   .. include:: /includes/driver-example-update-52.rst

----
-stepnum: 4
-title: Update multiple documents.
+.. step:: Update multiple documents.
-ref: update_many
-level: 4
-# Example: 53
-content: |

   The following operation updates all of the documents with ``quantity`` value less than 50.